 However, tariffs are only part of the story.
-FTAs worldwide have covered an increasing number of non-tariff areas since the turn of the millennium (see e.g. Baldwin, 2011; Melchior, 2018), and Norway is no exception.
+FTAs worldwide have covered an increasing number of nontariff areas since the turn of the millennium (see e.g. Baldwin, 2011; Melchior, 2018), and Norway is no exception.
 Market access for services was early introduced as a priority.
-Coverage also expanded to areas like investments, public procurement, intellectual property rights (IPRs), competition, standards, trade facilitation and, since 2010, sustainable development.
-Furthermore, all EFTA's FTAs have rules for dispute settlement, but these have not been used thus far.
+Coverage also expanded to areas like investments, public procurement, intellectual property rights (IPR), competition, standards, trade facilitation and, since 2010, sustainable development.
+Furthermore, all EFTA's FTAs have rules for dispute settlement, but these have never been used thus far.

 Table 2 shows information on the coverage of five of these areas.
 The data are taken mainly from the DESTA database; and, as can be seen, only three of Norway's FTAs do not cover any of the areas, whereas six cover all of them.
-There is a clear positive correlation between the year in which the agreement entered into force and number of areas covered (correlation coefficient approx. 0.53), but there are some notable outliers.
-The agreement with Mexico was early, but broad; and those with the Balkans relatively narrow even though some of them, like that with Bosnia-Herzegovina, have entered into force only recently.
-However, as mentioned above, other concerns than strictly economic considerations may have played a role here; Norwegian exports to the Balkan FTA-partners is marginal, constituting only 0.04% of the total.
-It should also be noted that future agreements may not be as comprehensive as those negotiated recently, as most of the low-hanging fruits have now been taken - many of the remaining countries are less oriented towards free trade (Nordgaard).
+There is a clear positive correlation between the year in which the agreement entered into force and the number of areas covered (correlation coefficient approx. 0.53), but there are some notable outliers.
+The agreement with Mexico was early, but broad; and those with the Balkans are relatively narrow even though some of them, like the one with Bosnia-Herzegovina, have entered into force only recently.
+However, as mentioned above, other concerns than strictly